pyvista/cookiecutter-pyvista-binder/README.rst

 ----------

 We alway welcome contributions!
-Do you want more functionality from this Cookiecutter or from vtki_?
+Do you want more functionality from this Cookiecutter or from vista_?
 Then please considering making a merge request!